jamesdesouza/netv/README.md

 Then add `tools/ota.m3u` as an M3U source in neTV settings.

-Set up a cron job to refresh the guide daily (e.g.,
-`0 5 * * *  /usr/bin/python3 /path/to/netv/tools/zap2xml.py --zip 90210 && cp /path/to/netv/tools/xmltv.xml /var/www/html/`).
+And set up a cron job to refresh the guide daily (e.g., `0 5 * * *  /usr/bin/python3 /path/to/netv/tools/zap2xml.py --zip 90210 && cp /path/to/netv/tools/xmltv.xml /var/www/html/`).

 ## What Does "neTV" Mean?